-Ilana Zeltser joined Volunteer Lawyers Project in April 2019.
-Ilana earned a BS in Business Management and an MBA from the University of Hartford.
-Before joining VLP, Ilana spent 6 years working in higher education.
+Ilana joined Volunteer Lawyers Project in April 2019.
+Ilana earned a B.S. in Business Management and an M.B.A. from the University of Hartford.
+Before joining VLP, Ilana spent six years working in higher education.

-Kevin Walsh joined the VLP in 2022 as a Temporary Staff Attorney.
+Kevin joined the VLP in 2022 as a Temporary Staff Attorney.
+He earned his B.A. from the University of Notre Dame in 1979 and his J.D. from the Notre Dame Law School in 1982.
 He practiced law in a few law firms for nearly forty years, handling civil litigation matters such as landlord/tenant cases, business disputes, and contract claims.
-He earned his B.A. from the University of Notre Dame in 1979, and his J.D. from the Notre Dame Law School in 1982.

-Yewellyn comes to VLP from MIRA Coalition, where she served as an AmeriCorps member.
-As an AmeriCorps member, Yewellyn assisted clients with naturalization forms, green card renewals, and other immigration forms, as well as conducting outreach, preparing materials, and registering clients for clinics.
+Yewellyn graduated from Suffolk University with a B.S. in Communications and Journalism.
+She comes to VLP from MIRA Coalition, where she served as an AmeriCorps member.
+In this position, Yewellyn assisted clients with naturalization forms, green card renewals, and other immigration forms, conducting outreach, preparing materials, and registering clients for the clinic.
 She has also worked as a Spanish interpreter and has a certificate in teaching English to speakers of other languages.
-Yewellyn graduated from Suffolk University with a BS in Communications and Journalism is eager to continue learning about the intersectionality of journalism and the legal field.
+She is eager to continue learning about the intersectionality of journalism and the legal field.

-Steve Russo is a VLP Staff Attorney.
-He has over 19 years of experience in the delivery of intake, advice, and referral services to legal services programs and over 21 years of experience as a legal services and private practice attorney.
-Steve has been a panelist on several continuing legal education and community trainings and has also served as a moderator for the CORI section of Massleglaservices.org.
+Steve is a VLP Staff Attorney in the DotHouse and Wills Unit.
+He has over 19 years of experience delivering intake, advice, and referral services to legal services programs and over 21 years of experience as a legal services and private practice attorney.
+Steve has been a panelist on several continuing legal education and community training and has also served as a moderator for the CORI section of Masslegalservices.org.
 His prior experience includes immigration, family, and criminal records sealing.
 Steve is also fluent in Spanish.
-Steve is currently assigned to the DotHouse and Wills Units, and he also is a member of the SJC Standing Committee on Pro Bono Services.
+Steve is also an SJC Standing Committee on Pro Bono Services member.